 Moreover, Mozambique's current development model continues to be dependent on “mega projects”, which, alone, will not easily address all of the fundamental shortages in terms of infrastructure, energy, human resources and the financial system.
 In this regard the weakness of Mozambican SMEs and the slow development of the agriculture sector should also be addressed as a matter of priority as they require the definition and implementation of long term policies.

 The above mentioned political, economic and social challenges remain important references for EU-Mozambique relations.

 The EU remains a significant partner of Mozambique.
 Together with Member States, the EU contributes approximately two thirds of the country's international aid, estimated at some 20% of the national budget.
 The EU is also a key trade partner for Mozambique (1st client, 3rd supplier), while EU companies are among the main investors in the country.
 The US, South Africa and emerging countries such as Brazil and China are also important players in the region.

 Mozambique is part of the EU-ACP Cotonou Agreement.
 The 11th EDF National Indicative Programme (2015-2020) initial allocation amounts to €734m in grants, and will focus on good governance and rural development.

-Mozambique should, in the longer term, be one of the largest beneficiaries of the regional integration in Sub-Saharan Africa, especially where the Southern African Development Community (SADC) is concerned.
-The country's geographical location is an important strength: a large volume of SADC goods transits through Mozambique, along corridors linking Mozambique's ports with neighbouring, landlocked countries (as well as important regions in South Africa).
+On a regional level, Mozambique should, in the longer term, be one of the largest beneficiaries of the regional integration in the Southern African Development Community (SADC).
+The country's geographical location is a considerable strength: a large volume of SADC goods transits through Mozambique, along corridors linking Mozambique's ports with neighbouring landlocked countries as well as parts of South Africa.